Based on the slides by @ramonvictor available here

 <button ng-click="sendMail()">Send mail!</button>

-element( by.css('[ng-click="submit()"]') ).click();
+by.id()by.options()by.partialButtonText()element.all(locator).each(eachFunction)by.model,by.binding, by.repeater, etc.click()element( by.css('[ng-click="submit()"]') ).click();

 <button ng-click="submit()"><button>

-element( by.model('commentText') ).sendKeys("Hi!");
+.sendKeys()element( by.model('commentText') ).sendKeys("Hi!");

 <textarea ng-model="commentText"><textarea>